slangenbach/notes/docker_kubernetes.md

 ### Secrets

-- Per default secrets are **not** encrypted by default, but just base64 encoded
+- Per default secrets are **not** encrypted by default, but just base64 encoded, e.g. via `echo -n 'secret' | base64`
 - Secrets can be provided as environment variables via `secretRef` or as files via volume mounts
+- Use `kubectl get secret <SECRET_NAME> -o yaml` to view base64-encoded values for secrets
+- We can enable encryption-at-rest for secrets in Kubernetes
+- Consider using [Secret Store CSI Driver][12] to sync secrets from external services (Azure Key Vault, AWS Secretsmanager, Google Secret Manager, etc.)

 ### Security